Install the SDK

 node -e "import('@immunity-protocol/sdk').then(m => console.log(Object.keys(m)))"

-You should see exports including Immunity, TESTNET, parseUsdc, plus the type and helper barrel.
+You should see exports including Immunity, BASE_SEPOLIA, parseUsdc, plus the type and helper barrel.

 What you also need

 The SDK is the integration surface, not the whole stack.
-To run a real agent against testnet you also need:
+To run a real agent against the live testnet you also need:

 |---|---|---|